akenshaw/btcusdt-orderflow/README.md

-# Visualizes orderbook and market trading activity.
-A desktop GUI made with PyQt and PyQtGraph.
+# Visualizes orderbook and market trading activity using PyQt and PyQtGraph.